AlineAl/AlineAl/README.md

-Hi !
-I'm Aline, a passionate web developer who loves creating awesome projects and contributing to the tech community.
+# Hi !
+I'm Aline

+I'm React/React-Native web developer, but my skills don't stop there.
+I enjoy exploring new stacks, discovering, understanding.
+Because I remain convinced that opening one's mind, exploring, making mistakes, and then succeeding are all necessary acts to progress!

 ## Badges